 The catacombs are not well advertised, but I found it interesting and enlightening.
 If you are interested in the history of paris, the reason for the catacombs goes back to the plague.

-While it is all quite touristy, I still find the main attractions pleasant, particularly around the montmartre area leading up to sacre coeur. over 10 years ago
+While it is all quite touristy, I still find the main attractions pleasant, particularly around the montmartre area leading up to sacre coeur. about 11 years ago

 What certainly isn't in the guidebooks, is the spots that Paris locals visit.
 At Spotted by Locals Paris, we offer tips by locals: